 - Train them to own their own work, manage their own belongings (including school supplies) and their own spaces.

-- Give your children opportunities to serve others and rub shoulders with people of all ages and backgrounds.
-Serving in soup kitchens are fantastic for this.
+- Give your children opportunities to serve others and rub shoulders with people of all ages.

 4. Study your children; identify their passions and how they learn best.